Ingensi/dockbeat/README.md

 - `type: memory` for container memory statistics.
 One document per container is generated.
 - `type: blkio` for container io access statistics.
 One document per container is generated.

+To get a detailled list of all generated fields, please read the [fields documentation page](doc/fields.asciidoc).

 ### Container type

 <pre>